 After grapevines, pears run a close second as the most common espalier fruit.
 Undemanding pear varieties can be espaliered (on sunny walls) in climates where pears wouldn't thrive otherwise- like high altitudes or in colder climates.
 In milder climates-- areas where fruit-growing or even viticulture is practised,-- particularly high-quality pears (which would otherwise only grown in southern countries or not traded at all because of sensitivity to transport) can be espaliered.
 If "winter pears" are selected as espalier fruit- a cold, moist storage area must also be available to ripen the fruit...

 Latin: pyrus communis

-The soil should be deep and warm, the wall or facade should be facing south or west.
-In urban residential areas with ornamental juniper trees there is a risk of pear trellis rust.
+The soil should be deep and warm, the wall or facade facing south or west.
+In urban residential areas with ornamental juniper trees, there is a risk of pear trellis rust.
 Pear rust is a fungus that uses the juniper as an intermediate host.
 It limits the assimilation capacity of the affected leaves, but does not afflict the fruits.
 Aesthetically, this fungus is a deathblow for a pear trellis.
 Already pruned pear espalier trees are available at local nurseries or via online stores.